 Frequently Asked Questions: The BS/MS Honors Program

 The following questions reflect some of the most frequently voiced concerns of our students.
-If you have any questions that are not answered here, please bring them to the attention of the AE undergraduate academic program manager Chris Lundy or AE academic advisor Brittany Hodges
+If you have any questions that are not answered here, please bring them to the attention of the AE undergraduate academic program manager Chris Lundy.

 How and when do I apply for the AE BS/MS Honors program?

-- Submit an AE Honors Program application to the AE academic advisor, Ms. Brittany Hodges via email or in person at the AE Academic Office (Montgomery Knight 308) no later than the last day of classes in a given semester.
+Submit an AE Honors Program application to the AE undergraduate academic program manager, Mr. Chris Lundy via email or in person at the AE Academic Office (Montgomery Knight 308) no later than the last day of classes in a given semester.
 Applications will be evaluated after the semester’s grades are available.
 The eligibility requirements (GPA and credit-hours) must be satisfied at the end of the semester in which you have applied.

 What is the GPA requirement for the AE BS/MS Honors program?
 Is it strictly enforced?

 To enter the program, your overall Georgia Tech GPA must be 3.5 or higher.
 Even if your GPA temporarily goes lower than 3.5, this minimum overall GPA requirement is strictly enforced when you are (1) applying to the BS/MS program, (2) applying to the graduate program, and (3) completing the BS degree.

 What is the credit-hour requirement for the AE BS/MS Honors program?